ImperialCollegeLondon/pombe_images_handling/README.md

 The code has been tested in MATLAB R2014b and MATLAB R2017b.

 ## notes
-License files do not apply to the distributionPlots folder, which contains third-party scripts I adapted.
+License files do not apply to the **distributionPlot** folder, which contains third-party scripts I adapted.
 The original license is contained within the folder.